SyneRBI/SIRF-Exercises/DocForParticipants.md

 you should [read the official documentation](https://jupyter-notebook.readthedocs.io/en/stable/notebook.html).
 A useful introduction to the notebook interface [can be found here](http://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/Notebook%20Basics.html).

-This section contains instructions to start SIRF with all the different ways it is provided.
-In following steps, we will download data (not always required) and start a Gadgetron server.
+This section contains instructions to start the SIRF exercises with all the different ways it is provided.
+In following steps, we will download data and start a Gadgetron server.
 ### Using an Azure client (if available)

 The web-address should be something like https://sirf1....cloudapp.azure.com:9999/.
 See local instructions of your training sessoin.